-Training include either group classes, private session or board and train.
+Training includes either group classes, private sessions or board and train.
 We have numerous outings to test the dogs in various public places.
 We train in basic dog obedience, appropriate behavior in public places, specific tasks based on individual needs.

 We assist our clients in finding an appropriate dog for service.
 Generally this means a dog who is between the ages of 6 months to 2 years, is calm, favors humans over other dogs, has no demonstrable behavior issues, has a good work ethic and passes the required physical.

 If for any reason you cannot add another dog to your household and you wish to use your current dog, your dog will undergo an initial assessment to determine appropriate temperament as well as assessment every six months within the training until graduation then yearly after graduation.